Up05/linkedin/about-me.md

-TODO:
-    - Get rid of most of the 'I'
-    - Check for spelling mistakes
-    - Check for grammar mistakes, I guesssss

 I am a programmer.
 It's hard for me to be more specific in that, since I have, more or less, the same amount of experience in quite a few fields, like: parsers and interpreters, graphical and command-line tools, game dev and website development.
 This is, most likely, just because I often make small -- weekend -- projects, and have only a couple larger ones.
 Plus, I have only been coding for 5 years or so and as a beginner there just isn't that architecture intuition to be able to make anything bigger before it devolves into spaghetti.